 At first glance, it appears that little has changed between the II (center) and III (left), but upon closer inspection, it seems that nearly everything has been changed.
-Hit the last link above to see larger versions of these images, but note that the tripod collar and foot have been moved significantly rearward, reflecting the much-improved weight distribution of this much lighter lens.
-The RF lens adds a built-in, brushed aluminum mount adapter.
+Hit the last link above to see larger versions of these images, but note that the tripod collar and foot have been moved significantly rearward, reflecting the much-improved weight distribution of this significantly lighter lens.
+The RF lens adds a built-in brushed aluminum mount adapter.

 At the mount end of the lens, there is little change from the version II lens.
 The AF/PF/MF switch and the focus limiter switch are easy to find and use in this location.
 The focus limiter switch gets a new number reflecting its reduced minimum focus distance.

-The tripod collar lock knob gets a new texture that is easier to roll between the thumb and finger.
+The tripod collar lock knob got a new texture that is easier to roll between the thumb and finger.
 With the tripod collar shifted back, the main switch bank could be moved rearward for easier access.
 The switches available on the next switch bank have already been discussed, but notice the additional manual focus speed switch gained over the version II lens.